 You have the opportunity to earn one of five concentrations.
-Each concentration requires two courses from an approved list during your Elective Term, as well as an independent elective project completed during an optional Concentration Term.
+Each concentration requires two courses from an approved list during your Elective Terms, as well as an independent elective project.

 Energy and Environment

 Understanding the dynamics of the new energy economy and balancing corporate sustainability considerations with business objectives requires you to understand, anticipate, and act on energy and environmental challenges in innovative ways.
 This concentration allows you to develop subject matter expertise in the ways that energy and environmental issues will affect businesses in the future and strategies for managing risk and innovation in this context.

 Success as an entrepreneur requires you to possess a multitude of skills which you’ll gain in this concentration.
 In building a new business, you must be able to identify and assess potential opportunities and markets; identify your unique competitive advantage and protect assets, products and processes; construct a financial plan and secure necessary funding—either internal or external; develop strategies to generate market interest; and find a team to execute your plans—all while managing organizational operations, transitions, and growth.